lazy-media/public/Authentik/Federation & Social Login/Discord Social Login Setup.md

 - Uncheck "Create new users as inactive".
 - Leave User Path Template empty (autofilled later by Authentik)
 - Select the group you want users to go into when enrolled
-- Click Done or Update
-- Bind an existing stage and bind "default-source-authentication-login"
 - Increment your order
+- Click Finish or Update
+- Bind another existing stage and bind "default-source-authentication-login"
+- Increment your order
-- Click Done or Update
+- Click Finsih or Update
 - Go to the Policy Section of the same Flow and add "default-source-enrollment-if-sso"

 ## Federation & Social Login Creation + Flows Attachment
+- Navigate to Directory > Federation & Social Login
 - Create your Federation & Social Login Provider (i.e. Plex, Discord, Twitch)
 - At the very bottom of your Federation & Social Login Provider, expand Flow Settings
-- Select your respective flows for Authentication and Enrollment
+- Select your Discord flows for Authentication and Enrollment
 - Under this OAuth Settings Page, I personally also made sure that the USER MATCHING MODE is set to "Link to a user with an identical email address.
 Can have security implications when a source doesn't validate email addresses."
 SET TO MATCH YOUR PREFERENCE.

 ## Add SSO & Flow to Login Page